Traditional

 lost money.
 The times they guessed wrong and decided not to publish, you

-only found out about when the authors didn't give up--they persevered
+only found out about when the authors didn't give up, even after rejection after rejection, they persevered

 until they finally found a publisher who would take a chance on them.

-letter after rejection letter--sooner or later you decide they're right
+letter after rejection letter--sooner or later they decide that the publishers are right

-and you're wrong, and you put your book away and try to forget about it.
+and their wrong, and they put their book away and try to forget about it.

 Second,